You Never Know How You Look Through Other People’s Eyes ICA MECA 2018

 Essay by Mary Mattingly

-Curated by Scott Patrick Wiener, Artists include Sonia Almeida, Paul S. Briggs, Caleb Charland, Ricardo DeLima, Sean Downey, Sean Fader, N. Sean Glover, Jaclyn Jacunski, AJ Liberto, Lilly McElroy, Eric Petitti, and Scott Patrick Wiener.
+Artists include Sonia Almeida, Paul S. Briggs, Caleb Charland, Ricardo DeLima, Sean Downey, Sean Fader, N. Sean Glover, Jaclyn Jacunski, AJ Liberto, Lilly McElroy, and Eric Petitti.